 Depending on the purpose, you can choose between a centrifugal and a masticating electric juicer.
 A centrifugal juicer extracts juice from a fruit or a vegetable using high electrical power and speed.
 This type of juicer is recommended for people who want to prepare their juice in an instant while keeping enough nutrients on it.
 On the other hand, a masticating electric juicer crushes ingredients using enough electrical power and low speed.
 In doing so, it extracts the maximum amount of nutrients from a food ingredient and retains it in the juice.
 This is recommended for people who want to maximize the health benefits from their fruit or vegetable drink.

 If you consider the price of an electric juicer, take into account its purpose and the frequency of its use.
 Take note that a powerful and fast juicer is not as expensive as many people think.
 In fact, masticating juicers are more expensive.
-The average price of masticating juicers is US $298, while the average cost of centrifugal juicers is US $123.
 This is because masticating juicers have longer life spans than centrifugal juicers.

 In addition, they are generally multi- functional in comparison to the single or dual function of centrifugal juicers.
 However, this is not to say that one type is always better than the other.
 Again, think about why you are buying a juicer and how often you are going to use it.